ragini3103/TASK-2/README.md

 A few sub-categories dominate sales.
 Long tail of sub-categories with very low contributions.

-Actionable Note:
-Focus on high performers for promotions and analyze low performers for product revamp or removal.
+Actionable Note:Focus on high performers for promotions and analyze low performers for product revamp or removal.

 DASHBOARD 2: SALES DISTRIBUTION